sfvicente/RestApiBestPractices/Docs/ErrorHandling.md

 <br><br>

-### Always protect sensitive information by ensuring that `5xx` error responses do not expose server details.
+### Always protect sensitive information by ensuring that `5xx` error responses do not expose server details
 When returning `5xx` error responses, ensure that the server does not expose sensitive information such as server configurations, software versions, or detailed error messages.
 This protects the server from potential security risks by limiting the information available to malicious actors.